top of page

 19th dynasty

-The black outline has been laid over preliminary red lines.
-Both bodies have been painted red.
+The black outline has been superimposed on preliminary red lines.
+Both bodies are painted red.

-Figures on horseback are not common but do occur in ancient Egyptian art.
-A similar scene on an ostrakon in Berlin was identified as Astarte, the Syrian goddess of love and war.
-It is possible this ostrakon depicts the same topic.
+Figures on horseback are not common, but do occur in ancient Egyptian art.
+A similar scene on an ostrakon in Berlin has been identified as Astarte, the Syrian goddess of love and war.
+It is possible that this ostrakon depicts the same theme.

 CambridgeBartlow20May_008-7.jpg